GeoffCox/WebAppGuide/electron-react-web-app/Instructions.md

 # Electron React Web Application

 # Getting Started
-This contains the steps to go from a react web application to run within Electron.
+This contains the steps to go from a react web application to running within Electron.

 ## Prerequisites